ali-dincer/downupPopup.js/README.md

  distance: 20, // distance top
  headerText: "", // title, you can use HTML here -> <b>Example</b>
  width: "100%", // width -> 100%, 80%, 200px etc.
- minContentHeight: null, // minimum content height in px if needed (dynamic top)
+ minContentHeight: null, // minimum content height in px if needed (dynamic distance)
- contentScroll: false // true, false -> for use, <div class="downupPopup-content"></div> have to inside the element });
+ contentScroll: false, // true, false -> for use, <div class="downupPopup-content"></div> have to inside the element
+ urlHash: null // url hash & BACK button support
+});
 ```